Most people today still get confused by the mention of dog DNA tests.

-Did you know that the best DNA test for dogs aren’t just made for confused or curious people?
-If you use standard DNA tests for dogs, they will help you with finding out what sort of breed your pet is if he appears to be of mixed heritage.
+Did you know that the best DNA test for dogs isn’t just made for confused or curious people?

-However, a company that’s fairly new to this scene called Embark has developed a new type of doggy DNA tests that also provides owners information about potential health problems and genetic diseases.
+However, a company that's fairly new to this scene called Embark has developed a new type of doggy DNA test that also provides owners information about potential health problems and genetic diseases.

 READ & WATCH MORE: Embark Dog DNA Test Kit Review and Testing the Test

 Why do we even need to know our dog's breed?

 An owner might have their suspicions as to what type of breeds make up their pet's heritage.